General Terms and Conditions (GTC) of Skribble

-- Skribble reserves the right to increase usage fees.
-Skribble will announce such increases appropriately and well in advance.
-The Customer has the right to terminate the Customer agreement at the time at which the increase of the user fees becomes effective according to the date of notification by Skribble, if the Customer declares this in writing to Skribble within 14 days after receipt of the notification.
+- Skribble reserves the right to increase user fees.
+Skribble shall announce such increases appropriately and well in advance.
+The Customer has the right to terminate the Customer Contract at the time that the increase of the user fees becomes effective according to the date of notification by Skribble if the Customer declares so to Scribble in writing within 14 days after receipt of the notification.

 Exclusion of offsetting

-- Neither party shall be entitled to offset payment obligations with claims against the other party.
+- No party shall be entitled to offset payment obligations with claims against the other party.

-- The Customer shall pay the fees owed to Skribble within the payment period.
+- The Customer undertakes to settle the fees owed to Skribble within the payment period.

-- The procurement, installation, maintenance and operation of any necessary software and hardware shall be the sole responsibility of the System User.
-Skribble is in no way responsible or liable for the System User’s internet access, including, but not limited to, any problems related to connection speed, bandwidth or latency that may affect the System User’s access or use of the Skribble Service.
+- The procurement, installation, maintenance and operation of any necessary software and hardware within the Customer’s control shall be the sole responsibility of the Customer or of the System User respectively.
+Skribble shall in no way be responsible or liable for the System User’s internet access, including, but not limited to, any problems related to connection speed, bandwith or latency that may affect the System User’s access or use of the Skribble Services.

 - The Customer is obliged to notify Skribble immediately of any defects or technical malfunctions.
-In doing so, the Customer will take into account the information provided by Skribble for problem analysis within reasonable limits and forward to Skribble all information available that is necessary for remedying the fault.
+In doing so, the Customer shall take into account the information provided by Skribble for problem analysis within reasonable limits and shall forward to Skribble all information available that is necessary for remedying the defect.

 Conclusion of contract, duration and termination

-- The contractual relationship begins with the conclusion of the Customer Contract.
+- The contractual relationship starts as of conclusion of the Customer Contract.

 - The duration of the subscription results from the Customer Contract.

-- Unless otherwise agreed in the Customer Contract, the duration of the subscription shall be automatically extended by further consecutive periods corresponding to the original subscription (e.g., if the Customer has an annual plan, the subscription shall be extended by a further 12 months; if the Customer has a monthly plan, the subscription shall be extended by a further month).
-The contract can be terminated at the end of a subscription period or at the time agreed in the Customer Contract.
+- Unless agreed otherwise in the Customer Contract, the duration of the subscription shall be automatically extended by further consecutive periods corresponding to the original subscription (e.g., if the Customer has an annual plan, the subscription shall be extended by a further 12 months; if the Customer has a monthly plan, the subscription shall be extended by a further month).
+The contract may be terminated at the respective end of a subscription period or at the point in time agreed in the Customer Contract respectively.

 - Extraordinary terminations may be made earlier than at the end of a contract term in accordance with the following rules:

-- one the date in accordance with Clause G.1.4. if the Customer exercises his special right of termination in the event of increases in remuneration unilaterally declared by Skribble;
+- on the date in accordance with Section 8.4. if the Customer exercises their special right of termination in the event of increases in fees unilaterally declared by Skribble.

-- on the date pursuant to Section J.2.2. if the Customer exercises the special right of termination in the event of amendments to the GTC pursuant to Section J.2.2.;
+- on the date pursuant to Section 22.2. if the Customer exercises their special right of termination in the event of amendments to the GTC.

-- with immediate effect if a certification authority terminates its contractual relationship with Skribble or fails to perform its services, and Skribble is thereby unable to perform its services under the Customer Contract and/or to perform its services in full; in this case, Skribble has the alternative of temporarily interrupting the provision of the service after notifying the customer thereof.
+- with immediate effect if a trust service provider (“Certification Authority”) terminates its contractual relationship with Skribble or fails to perform its services respectively, and if Skribble is thereby unable to perform its services under the Customer Contract and/or to perform its services in full; in this case, Skribble has the alternative of temporarily interrupting the provision of the service after notifying the Customer thereof.

-- Skribble may terminate this contract at any time with immediate effect or interrupt the provision of the service after notifying the Customer if the Customer or his System Users have violated essential provisions of the Customer Contract and this violation either cannot be remedied or has not been remedied within a period of 10 days upon request.
-If the Customer is in default with the payment of remuneration, this shall be deemed a breach of a material provision of the Customer Contract.
+- Skribble may terminate this contract at any time with immediate effect or interrupt the provision of its service after notifying the Customer thereof if the Customer or their System User have violated essential provisions of the Customer Contract and if this violation either cannot be remedied or has not been remedied within a period of 10 days upon request.
+If the Customer is in default with the fee payment, this shall be deemed a breach of an essential provision of the Customer Contract.

-Suspension of the contractual relationship or of the access to the Skribble Service
+Suspension of the contractual relationship or the access to the Skribble Services respectively

-- Skribble is entitled to suspend or to restrict the access of System Users to the Skribble Service:
+- Skribble is entitled to suspend or restrict the access of the System Users to the Skribble Services:

-- if the Customer is in default with the payment obligations;
+- if the Customer is in default with the fee payment;

-- if the undisturbed operation of the Skribble Service is endangered due to circumstances within the Customer’s sphere of control.
+- if the undisturbed operation of Skribble is endangered on the basis of circumstances within the Customer’s sphere of risks.

-- Immediate termination for good cause (clause I.1.5.) remains possible even if Skribble has already suspended access to the Skribble Service.
+- Immediate termination for good cause (Section E.1.5.) shall also remain possible even if Skribble has already suspended access to the Skribble Services.